luzi41/Decentralized-voting-app-sui/README.md

    - Copy the contract address generated from the deployment.

 4. **Set Up Environment Variables:**
-   First, get your private key from your SUI wallet:
+   First get your private key from your SUI wallet:

    ```bash
    cat ~/.sui/sui_config/sui.keystore